maharmstone/btrfs/README.md

 This is something Microsoft hardcoded into LXSS, presumably to stop people hosing their systems by running `mkdir /mnt/c/WiNdOwS`.

-* Disk Management doesn't work properly, e.g. unable to change drive letter
+* Disk Management doesn't work properly, e.g. unable to change the drive letter

 Try changing the type of your partition in Linux.
 For MBR partitions, this should be type 7 in `fdisk`.
 For GPT partitions, this should be type 6 in `fdisk` ("Microsoft basic data"), or 0700 in `gdisk`.
-We have to do some chicanery to get Linux partitions to appear in the first place, but unfortunately this confuses diskmgmt.msc too much.
+We have to do some chicanery to get Linux partitions to appear in the first place, but unfortunately, this confuses diskmgmt.msc too much.

 * How do I format a partition as Btrfs?

 Use the included command line program mkbtrfs.exe.
 We can't add Btrfs to Windows' own dialog box, unfortunately, as its list of filesystems has been hardcoded.
-You can also run `format /fs:btrfs`, if you don't need to set any Btrfs-specific options.
+You can also run `format /fs:btrfs` if you don't need to set any Btrfs-specific options.

 * I can't reformat a mounted Btrfs filesystem